BrowserBox/BrowserBox/README.md

 If you want to run it on a remote machine, the [Docker image](https://hub.docker.com/r/dosyago/viewfinder-regular) is the easier way to get set up, since it requires no configuration or install (but it's best to run it with the run_docker script indicated below to ensure the correct run settings).

-You can also easily run it from cloning and installing the repository or via NPM, but those options are going to be easiest on a Debian flavor distribution as VF mostly uses apt to install dependencies.
+You can also easily run it from cloning and installing the repository or via NPM, but those options are going to be easiest on a Debian flavor distribution as BB mostly uses apt to install dependencies.

 So you're on a Debian flavor then just dive right in below.